bjorntrondsen/rails_exception_handler/README.markdown

 Note: public/500.html and public/400.html will be used if these exists.
 Remove these files before applying the configuration below.

 Create a set of responses and then map specific exceptions to these responses.
-There needs to be a response called :default which is used for the exceptions that are not explicity mapped to a response.
+There needs to be a response called :default which is used for the exceptions that are not explicitly mapped to a response.

 ```ruby
 config.responses = {